konfidence-project/example-app/README.md

 # Create temporary transfer directory
 mkdir -p ocm-transfer

-# Add mysqldb-v1 and ratings-v2-mysql components to CTF
+# Add ratings-v2-mysql component to CTF
-ocm add componentversions --create --file ocm-transfer/mysqldb-v1 components/mysqldb-v1/component.yaml ocm add componentversions --create --file ocm-transfer/ratings-v2-mysql components/ratings-v2-mysql/component.yaml
+ocm add componentversions --create --file ocm-transfer/ratings-v2-mysql components/ratings-v2-mysql/component.yaml

-# Transfer all components to registry
+# Transfer component to registry
-ocm transfer ctf ocm-transfer/mysqldb-v1 konfidence.common.repositories.cloud.sap/example-app-tests --overwrite
 ocm transfer ctf ocm-transfer/ratings-v2-mysql konfidence.common.repositories.cloud.sap/example-app-tests --overwrite
 ```

 **What this does:**

-- Creates CTF archives for each component
+- Creates a CTF archive for the ratings-v2-mysql component
 - Packages the `konfidence-manifest` (manifest.json) as an OCM resource
-- Packages task manifests (for ratings-v2-mysql) as OCM resources
+- Packages task manifests as OCM resources
-- Creates references to the kustomization OCI artifacts (from Step 1)
+- Creates references to the kustomization OCI artifact (from Step 1)
-- Transfers CTF archives to the registry with `--overwrite` for easy re-deployment
+- Transfers CTF archive to the registry with `--overwrite` for easy re-deployment

 ##### Step 3: Build and Push OCM Vector 3